KaiNorberg/PatchworkOS/README.md

 The list of device types is what causes the kernel to actually load the module.
 I will avoid going into too much detail (you can check the documentation for that), but I will explain it briefly.

 The module loader itself has no idea what these type strings actually are, but subsystems can specify that "a device of the type represented by this string is now available", the module loader can then load either one or all modules that have specified in their list of device types that it can handle the specified type.
-This means that any new subsystem, ACPI, USB, PCI, etc, can implement dynamic module loading using whatever types they want.
+This means that any new subsystem, ACPI, USB, PCI, etc., can implement dynamic module loading using whatever types they want.

 So what is `BOOT_ALWAYS`?
 It is the type of special device that the kernel will pretend to "attach" during boot.
 In this case, it simply causes our hello module to be loaded during boot.